osgi/design/rfps/rfp-0191-Microservice-Architactures.md

 		2. A component will start when a service with a DB URL property it can use appears
 		3. A component will stop when the DB goes away and restart/recover when it comes back
 	- *NOTE:*  Seems to enable actor-like behavior where components can reset to initial state when remote calls fail
-- **Question:** Can/Should the app react to changes to global system state?
+- **Question:** Can/Should the app react to changes in global system state?
 	- E.g. start processing requests when the entire system is ready?
 		- Rather than just the immediately visible remote endpoints
 	- E.g. user publishes remote endpoints as global signals?
-- *NOTE:* Tie ourselves to "reactive" as in "reactive manifesto"
+- *NOTE:* Tie OSGi to "reactive" as in "reactive manifesto"
-	- But it's more about async message passing, than our type of "reactive"
+	- But it's more about async message passing, than the OSGi reactive self-assembly.

 ### OSGi future
 - Adapt RSA to CaaS